-Stock futures flat with Airbnb IPO on tap
+Stock futures muted as jobless claims rise, Airbnb IPO on tap

 Elsewhere, travel accommodations booking website Airbnb Inc. is set to become the biggest IPO of 2020 after pricing shares at $68 apiece, above the $56 to $60 range that was expected.
 The offering, which is expected to raise $3.7 billion, values the company at $47 billion on a diluted basis.

 Meanwhile, DoorDash Inc. was pointing to a lower open a day after its blockbuster debut.
-Shares closed at $189.51 apiece on Wednesday at $102 the evening prior.
+Shares closed at $189.51 apiece on Wednesday and at $102 the evening prior.

 Facebook Inc. shares were on track for a second day of losses after the Federal Trade Commission and 48 U.S. states sued the social-media company alleging anticompetitive business practices.

-Starbucks Corp. reaffirmed its fiscal year 2021 guidance and longer-term growth forecasts which include adjusted earnings growth of at least 20% in 2022.
+Starbucks Corp. reaffirmed its fiscal year 2021 guidance and longer-term growth forecasts, which include adjusted earnings growth of at least 20% in 2022.

 Costco Wholesale Corp., Lululemon Athletica Inc. and Oracle Corp. are set to report their quarterly results after markets close.